goatfryed/git-notify/README.md

-Instead of security filters (e.g. CODEOWNERS), or some high level general file tracking with email alerts on your remote's main, git-file-subscriptions targets day-to-day work in your local source code.
+Instead of security filters (e.g. CODEOWNERS), or some high level general file tracking with email alerts on your remote's main, git-notify targets day-to-day work in your local source code.
 Don't ask, get told when important things change.

 The main focus is to improve collaboration via doc as code.

-### Imagine
-You checkout a repository.
-You see the README.md that tells you all about project setup.
-You work in the project, get accustomed and never look back.
-One morning, you do your usual pull and an info pops up that the README.md changed.
-You take a look an notice that a new service got added that requires extra setup.
-You follow the steps and you're happy.

-### But wait!
-Isn't that exactly git diff?
-you might say.
-That's displayed anyway on pull.
-What's the benefit?

-* Read less, now more.
-Let's be honest.
-Do you always read the whole diffs?
-Just find out the important bits!
-* Focus on IDE integration and tracking
-* Focus on multi branching work.
-I've read a change on another branch?
-I'm even the author?
-Get out of my way
+## With IDEs in mind
+The goal is to implement a reusable core as a git extension that lets you track and retrieve changes based on your (controlled) view history.

+On top of that, we want to implement IDE plugins, that visualize and manage the core